-As of 10/09/2014 the United States Supreme Court has ruled that Wisconsin's Voter ID law will NOT be implemented for the November 4th election.
+As of 10/09/2014 the United States Supreme Court ruled that Wisconsin's Voter ID law would NOT be implemented for the November 4th election.

 Our latest informational poster: [link]